duneanalytics/docs/docs/getting-started/video-series.md

 We have produced a video tutorial series on our [Youtube Channel](https://www.youtube.com/channel/UCPrm9d2hLd\_YxSExH7oRyAg).&#x20;

+!!! note
+    These Videos all reference DuneV1, while the domain learnings are still applicable, query execution is different in V2.

 ## Dune Analytics 5 Minute Intro

 This Video is the quickest and best way to get an introduction to Dune, be sure to check it out.